quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 frame and a RELIABLE_RESET_STREAM frame.
 When using a RESET_STREAM frame, the behavior is unchanged the behavior described in ({{QUIC-TRANSPORT}}).

-When using the RELIABLE_RESET_STREAM frame:

-- The initiator guarantees reliable delivery of stream data of at least Reliable Size bytes.
+The initiator MUST guarantee reliable delivery of stream data of at least Reliable Size bytes.
 If STREAM frames containing data up to that byte offset are lost, the initiator MUST retransmit this data,  as described in ({{Section 13.3 of QUIC-TRANSPORT}}).
 Data sent beyond that byte offset SHOULD NOT be retransmitted.

-- The receiver MUST deliver at least Reliable Size bytes to the application before surfacing the stream reset error.
-As described in TODO, it MAY deliver data beyond that offset to the application.
+A receiver that delivers stream data to the application as an ordered byte stream MUST deliver the reliable portion before surfacing the stream reset error.
+As described in ({{Section 3.2 of QUIC-TRANSPORT}}), it MAY deliver data beyond that offset to the application.

 ## Multiple RELIABLE_RESET_STREAM frames {#multiple-frames}